Karunamoyee Rani Rashmoni

 Karunamoyee Rani Rashmoni (lit.
-Compassionate Queen Rashmoni)was an Indian Bengali historical drama television series which aired on Bengali Entertainment Channel Zee Bangla and is also available on the digital platform ZEE5.
+Compassionate Queen Rashmoni) was an Indian Bengali historical drama television series which aired on Bengali Entertainment Channel Zee Bangla and is also available on the digital platform ZEE5.
 It was premiered on 24 July 2017.
 The serial was earlier produced by Subrata Roy and then it was produced by Zee Bangla.
-It completed 1,000 episodes on its third birthday (24 July 2020) and 1,500 episodes on 26 December 2021.
+One of the longest running Bengali television soap opera, the series completed 1,000 episodes on its third birthday (24 July 2020) and 1,500 episodes on 26 December 2021.
 After a successful run of 4 1/2 years, Karunamoyee Rani Rashmoni went off-air on 13 February 2022.

 The show starred Ditipriya Roy in the title role as Rani Rashmoni, the deeply spiritual and liberal-minded "Rani" of 19th century, Gazi Abdun Noor and Gourab Chatterjee among others.
 The show was received well by the audience.

 On July 4, 2021, Rani Rashmoni's character came to end showcasing her death.
 The show got revamped into a new season titled "Karunamoyee Rani Rashmoni - Uttar Porbo" focusing on the life of Ramakrishna Paramahamsa (portrayed by Sourav Saha) - his spiritual journey and marriage with holy mother Sarada Devi (portrayed by Sandipta Sen).

 Plot

 Rani Rashmoni (best known for being the founder of the Dakshineswar Kali Temple and for her untamed zeal and fight against the aggression of the British East India Company in 19th century at Bengal) and narrates the events of her life, starting from her being a young girl of 11, named "Rani", residing with her Vaishnav father and aunt in her ancestral village Halisahar to marrying ‘Babu Rajchandra Das’ of Janbazar, Kolkata; and how she becomes an extraordinary woman fighting against all odds during the then British ruled patriarchal society.
-The show upholds the quest of her life with the backdrop of the famous "Marh" family of Janbazar.
+The show upholds the quest of her life with the backdrop of the famous Marh family of Janbazar.

 Uttar Parba

-The story revolves around the life of Ramkrishna Paramhansha Dev and Sarada Devi and the backdrop of the Dakshineswar Temple and the 'Marh' family of Janbazar after Rani Rashmoni aka Ranima's death.
+The story revolves around the life of Ramkrishna Paramhansha Dev and Sarada Devi and the backdrop of the Dakshineswar Temple and the Marh family of Janbazar after Rani Rashmoni aka Ranima's death.